cloudbearings/jresponder/README.md

 Some of the key next things to get done on JResponder are:

-* Complete the sample pages for subscription/unsubscription
+* Complete the sample pages for subscription/unsubscription, make it work cross domain with JSONP
 * Unit/regression tests
 * Test message sending
 * Better/any administrative interface